Corey-Peyton/face-recognition-front/README.md

 # firstnuxt

-> My hunky-dory Nuxt.js project
+> a project to practice nuxt.js and vue.js

 ## Build Setup